dask/dask/docs/source/10-minutes-to-dask.rst

          >>> c.visualize()

       .. image:: images/10_minutes_bag_graph.png
          :alt: Dask task graph for the Dask bag computation.
 The task graph shows a "lambda" operation, and then a "zip" operation is applied to the partitions of the Dask bag.
 There is no communication needed between the bag partitions, this is an embarrassingly parallel computation.
-This computation can be written as "db.zip(b, b.map(lambda x: x * 10))".

 Low-Level Interfaces
 --------------------